AZ1688/AI-ML-Cyber-Program-Management/README.md

   - context aware: recipes /recomendations/ choices based given corporate environment
   - adative to changes:internal changes, external factor changes, benchmark changes, etc
   - flexibility: toolbox for users to create subfunctions that system does not provide
+  - fluid UI: users can reorganize views and perspective with same backend
+  - model store: users can replace sample data with their data and see results right away